 Module 5: Improving wellbeing through diet

-Implement the knowledge gained on micronutrients and the benefits of a wholefoods diet.
+Implement the knowledge you've gained on micronutrients and the benefits of a wholefoods diet.

 Professor Julia Rucklidge

-Over the last twenty years, Professor Rucklidge has become well known for her research investigating the interaction between nutrition and mental health and has published over a hundred empirical papers.
+Over the last twenty years, Julia has become well known for her research investigating the interaction between nutrition and mental health and has published over a hundred empirical papers.